slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Spend one hour a day just talking to your people and everything will be OK.'*

-> *'The goal is to move everyone up from «unconfident and incompetent» to «confident and competent».
-Some people also go through «incompetent and confident», «where the best option is often to stand back and act as a safety net while letting the person learn whatever lesson they needed to learn.' -- exelius*
+> *'The goal is to move everyone up from «unconfident and incompetent» to «confident and competent».' -- exelius*

+> *'Start a meeting with an overachieving question: «how can we raise sales by 12%?»'*

 How to give feedback?